 Another cheap way to travel in Italy (and Europe) is by bus, with low cost companies like FlixBus.

 From Siena, it is possible to take a regional train to Florence and several small towns in the area, but the bus lines are much more extensive and cheaper.
 Some buses leave from the train station, which is a bit of a walk from the city center, but many buses, including the ones that run to Florence or San Gimignano, depart from Piazza Gramsci, which is a short walk from Piazza del Campo, right in the center of town.
 See the Tiemme website for schedules.
 Buses to Florence are faster than trains, provided you take the “rapida” instead of “ordinario.”
-Click here for the schedule of faster buses from Siena to Florence and here for faster buses from Florence to Siena.
+Click here for the schedule of buses from Siena to Florence and return.

 Check also the sites of Sena, Sienamobilità, Busitalia, and FlixBus.
 With FlixBus you can get to Rome in less than three hours and for a cost of €24 for the round trip.